 Project Pinball began with the discovery of a broken pinball machine at Golisano Children’s Hospital of Southwest Florida.
 The machine, located at The Chrissy Brown Hematology and Oncology Unit was no longer functioning.
 The pinball community and many local benefactors raised funds and donated time to restore the machine to perfect condition.

 This Spiderman Pinball machine, by Stern Pinball, was a memorial gift donated to the hospital in the memory of Jimmy Schneeberger February 17, 1989 – April 13, 2000.
 It just wasn’t right to see this memorial gift in such disrepair so we decided to change that.
 During restoration a few changes were made to light bulbs and other high use items in the machine so that it would last longer and not damage as easily as it did before.
 The members and friends of Project Pinball have not only made a commitment to restore the machine but to also keep it on a regular maintenance schedule so that it doesn’t end up in disrepair again.

 Pinball machines give the young patients motivation to get back on their feet and it also provides the family members of the patients and the support staff a little recreational lift from time to time.

-The next goal is to fundraise and purchase a “Star Trek” pinball machine or even to put into rotation which will give Spiderman a much needed break.
 If you’d like to help Project Pinball visit the Project Pinball PayPal page.
 To speak with a Project Pinball representative contact Daniel Spolar at 239-287-5497 or email: Projectpinballcharity@gmail.com